A second chance teepee!

 Thread the cord through the holes in the dowels and leave the cord untied for now.

-Set the teepee up and spread out the rods.
+Set the teepee up in the tent shape and spread out the rods.

 Adjust the cord at the top.
 Tie off the cord while the teepee is in its standing position so there is room for the dowels to spread as needed.

 Tip: You will need to tie knots in the ends of the cord so they don’t unravel.
-You can also wrap tape around them kind of like the tips of shoe strings.
+You can also wrap a small piece of tape around them, kind of like the tips of shoe strings.
+Or use a hot glue gun to seal up the ends of each tie.

 Love this DIY Kids Teepee- woot-woot!

-Someday I’d like to make a teepee out of beige canvas material and let the kids paint designs on it with fabric paint.
+Someday I’d like to make a teepee out of beige canvas material (maybe a canvas drop cloth) and let the kids paint designs on it with fabric paint.
 Wouldn’t that be cool?

 Let me see a picture of your DIY Kids Teepee when you’re done- and don’t forget to take the picture with a cute grand peeking out from inside!